-PARP-1 inhibitors.
-Incorporating 77Br with rucaparib produced a more potent cytotoxic effect on prostate cancer cells.
-The Auger electron's high linear energy transfer is lethal but within a short range (10-100 nm).
-The nuclear localization of PARP molecules and their ability to bind DNA results in a beneficial response.
-The proximity of 77Br nuclides to DNA significantly enhanced the destructive action in the tumor.
-Applying hybrid connection and radiation exposure caused cell cycle arrest at the G2-M phase by inducing double-strand DNA breaks.
+PARP molecules and their ability to bind DNA results in a beneficial response.
+The proximity of Br nuclides to DNA significantly enhanced the destructive action in the tumor.
+Applying hybrid connection and radiation exposure, caused cell cycle arrest at the G2-M phase by inducing double-strand DNA breaks.
 Even a single dose of the compound improved the survival of mice with prostate cancer [39].
 In vivo studies on mice with ovarian cancer also observed favorable results.
-The 77Br-rucaparib derivative (35) demonstrated specific cellular uptake and a thousand times lower median effective concentration than rucaparib alone.
+The Br-rucaparib derivative (Figure 5, 35) demonstrated specific cellular uptake and a thousand times lower median effective concentration than rucaparib alone.
 Compared to standalone PARP inhibitors, the hybrid compound showed higher cytotoxicity, independent of BRCA1 expression.
-Labeling with 76Br in the same experiment did not show such good results.
+Labeling with Br in the same experiment did not show such good results.
 Significant uptake in the liver was observed after administration, followed by accumulation in the gallbladder in subsequent hours [40].

 Tyrosine kinase inhibitors are an alternative class of targeting agents in cancer therapy with bromine radionuclides.
 These molecules can bind intracellularly to cancer cell lines with overexpressed mutated epidermal growth factor receptors (EGFR).
 Drugs used as tyrosine kinase inhibitors for cancer often do not effectively combat abnormal cells.
 During treatment, there is an increase in resistance mutations, including those occurring in EGFR.
 As a consequence, receptor variations create a problem in choosing a drug.
 On the other hand, immunohistochemical methods for determining EGFR mutations in tumors require tissue biopsies and have low specificity [41].
-Radiobromine with rociletinib and osmitinib - drugs targeted at cells with the resistance mutation L858R/T790M of the EGFR receptor has the potential for usage.
+Radiobromine with rociletinib and osmitinib - drugs targeted at cells with the resistance mutation L858R/T790M of the EGFR receptor have the potential for use.
 However, hybrid particles need improvements as therapeutic agents.
-Radiohalogen with rociletinib (36) was specific for double mutations L858R/T790M compared to wild-type EGFR and single mutation L858R.
+Radiohalogen with rociletinib (Figure 5, 36) was specific for double mutations L858R/T790M compared to wild-type EGFR and single mutation L858R.
 Unfortunately, the complex exhibited high hydrophobicity, which prevented effective tumor accumulation, and the marker lacked stability in vivo.
 According to authors, there was undesirable accumulation in healthy lung cells, and the tested anticancer efficacy of the 77Br complex was comparable to the non-halogenated compound [42,43].

-A promising solution for using 77Br radiotherapeutics in cancer treatment is the application of convection-enhanced delivery based on pressure-driven fluid flow.
+A promising solution for using Br radiotherapeutics in cancer treatment is the application of convection-enhanced delivery based on pressure-driven fluid flow.
 The procedure could prevent glioma cell growth recurrence after surgical resection.
 Raghavan R. et al. tested the effect of Auger electron emitters on a surgical resection model of a 2 cm tumor.
-By calculating the delivered radiation dose from radionuclides to cells, the toxicity to healthy cells would be very low for 77Br.
+By calculating the delivered radiation dose from radionuclides to cells, the toxicity to healthy cells would be very low for Br.
 In the least promising calculations, it would be 0.51 Gy for healthy cells and 52 Gy for cancer cells.
-Most isotopes, including 123I, 125I, ^{99m}Tc, ^{195m}Pt, or ^{193m}Pt, would show higher toxicity to healthy cells [44].
+Most isotopes, including I, I, 99mTc, 195mPt, or 193mPt, would show higher toxicity to healthy cells [44].